Fun with Franchises: Harry Potter and the Sorcerer’s Stone (2001), Part I — “Voldemort: What a Cunt He Was”

 And then we randomly cut to an owl bringing a letter.

-Wow — the writing, sets, staging, editing – it’s just bad across the board.
+The writing, sets, staging, editing, so far – it’s just bad across the board.
 There’s no rhyme or reason for any of this to be happening right now.
 And the movie’s STILL two and a half hours long.
 They’re really relying on you knowing what’s gonna happen.
 They did a very poor job with this first act.

 How about the fifteen houses that look exactly alike, or the fifteen 2000 Vauxhall Vectra Estates parked in the driveways?
 Is it really just me that this bothers?
 Am I the only one who notices that the cars are identical?
 Are people THAT oblivious to the 4,000 lb hunks of metal you see everywhere?

 Isn’t that the point, though?
-Everyone is the same, this is what we’re getting away from, sort of thing?
-Remember, this is the first two movies — it’s not subtle.
-It’s for children.
+Everyone is the same, this is what we’re getting away from and into a wondrous new world, sort of thing?
+I have to imagine that’s what they were going for.

 ♫ We just got a letter, we just got a letter… ♫